40th anniversary of Brabant Killers attack commemorated in Aalst

 The investigation into the killings was temporarily closed in June last year, a decision D’Haese described as deeply disappointing.
 “That wasn’t the outcome we hoped for.
 I can be harsh sometimes, but sometimes consciences need to be shaken.
 The victims deserve better.
 Time hasn’t revealed the names of the perpetrators, but it has widened the gap between law and justice.”

-Around a hundred people attended the commemoration in the Delhaize car park, where a monument stands in memory of the victims.
+Around 100 people attended the commemoration in the Delhaize car park, where a monument stands in memory of the victims.
 Among those laying flowers were several local residents and former mayor Anny De Maght.
 A separate floral tribute was also scheduled to take place at Aalst cemetery on Sunday afternoon.

-#FlandersNewsService | A commemoration ceremony for the victims of the Brabant killers in Aalst, Saturday 09 November 2024. © BELGA PHOTO VICTOR VAN KERCKHOVE
+#FlandersNewsService | A commemoration for the victims of the Brabant Killers in Aalst, 9 November 2024 © BELGA PHOTO VICTOR VAN KERCKHOVE

 Related news